-The 2013-2014 season finds the Adaptive Sports Association (ASA) celebrating its 30th year.
+Adaptive Sports Association (ASA) is celebrating its 35th year.
 Each season has been marked by inspiration, perspiration, dedication and an enduring faith that each new year will bring new possibilities and continued success.

 Dave Spencer, the driving force behind our adaptive sports foundation, lost a leg to cancer while in college in Wisconsin.
 He came to Purgatory through a ski magazine advertisement after returning to skiing as part of his rehabilitation program.
 Spencer said, “When I discovered I could ski, I suddenly had the feeling I could accomplish anything I wanted.”
 He secured a part-time position with the area’s ski school.
 With the strong encouragement of his first adaptive student who had an amputated leg and her husband, Spencer began dreaming of a full-fledged ski program for people with disabilities.
 Dave joined forces with Joe Wilson, a veteran ski instructor in traditional ski school, who was managing a small program at Purgatory assisting blind skiers who came to the resort- a major turning point for our organization.